nprapps/dailygraphics/README.md

 Deploy to S3
 ------------

-When it's time to publish your graphic, it's better to deploy a single graphic rather than the entire repo, to minimize the risk of publishing edits that aren't yet ready to go live.
+When it's time to publish your graphic, it's better to deploy a specific graphic rather than the entire repo, to minimize the risk of publishing edits that aren't yet ready to go live.

 To deploy a specific graphic: